Location: UCLA Faculty Center and UCLA Anderson

 The certificate includes consults with

-1. City National Bank: Linda Davis Taylor, CEO and Chairman of CCM Family Advisors on families and philanthropy (2 hours)
+1. City National Bank: Linda Davis Taylor, Chair and CEO, Clifford Swan Investment Counsel on families and philanthropy (2 hours)

 2. KPMG LLP: Based on your company's objectives, KPMG will identify a Subject Matter Professional (SMP) or SMP's, who will gather information to better understand the current landscape of your company and assist in the development of next steps towards meeting your objectives.
 (2 hours)